 DQOs are the qualitative and quantitative statements that specify the required technical characteristics of the data to be collected.
-The EC establishes DQOs for each NADP network, with input from the NADP Subcommittees.
-The Statement of Work (SOW) for each laboratory will specify the required DQOs for analytical chemistry data.
+The NADP Quality Management Plan and the annual NADP Laboratory QA Plan specify the required DQOs for analytical chemistry data.
 The QAAG oversees several assessment programs to ensure that the DQOs are met.
+The NADP PO, in 2022, drafted a proposal to reexamine NADP DQOs with a focus on defining uncertainty metrics for the data generated by the NADP constituent laboratories.
+Work on this initiative is expected to begin in mid-2023.